-b.
-Supervise the MWD section personnel.

-c.
-Responsible for the overall management of MWD section operations.

-d.
-Ensure the section maintains an acceptable operating status and MWD team readiness per Chapter 5.

-e.
-Act as the subject matter expert (SME) on the proper utilization and employment of MWD teams.

-f.
-Ensure training and procedures are established to meet the command requirements for MWD team integration into installation and MAGTF operations.

-g.
-Ensure the section training is conducted per this Manual, local SOPs and the Commander's intent.

-h.
-Maintain sufficient resources to conduct training and operations to include the following:

-(1) Kenneling and life support

-- (2) Transportation assets

-- (3) Explosive and drug training aids

-- (4) MWD Specific equipment

-- (5) Computer assets

-- (6) Climate control measures, if necessary

-i.
+- b.
+Supervise the MWD section personnel. - c.
+Responsible for the overall management of MWD section operations. - d.
+Ensure the section maintains MWD team readiness per Chapter 5 and an acceptable operating status per Chapter 8. - e.
+Act as the SME on the proper utilization and employment of MWD teams.
+Within this role, the KM can provide the commander with the following program trifold forms as quick references to the topics noted: - Form MC MWD-6, Commander's Guide to MWD Capabilities - Form MC MWD-8A, Commander's Guide to MWD Team Qualification and Readiness: Support Establishment - Form MC MWD-8B, Commander's Guide to MWD Team Qualification and Readiness: Law Enforcement Battalion - f.
+Ensure training and procedures are established to meet the command requirements for MWD team integration into installation and MAGTF operations. - g.
+Ensure the section training is conducted per this Manual, local SOPs and the Commander's intent. - h.
+Maintain sufficient resources to conduct training and operations to include the following: - (1) Kenneling and life support - (2) Transportation assets - (3) Explosive and drug training aids - (4) MWD Specific equipment - (5) Computer assets - (6) Climate control measures, if necessary - i.
 Ensure that WDMS section status information is maintained on a timely basis per reporting requirements in Chapter 8.

-j.
-Sign all validate/certification reports for MWD teams assigned or attached to the section.

-k.
-Coordinate the MWD team certification with the search granting authority or designee.

-1. Maintain kennel and training facilities, ensuring all MWDs are properly cared for and handlers are knowledgeable of responsibilities.

-m.
-While TAD, on leave, or away from the office for any reason, ensure second-in-charge appointee is aware of duties and responsibilities to maintain section operations.

-n.
-Coordinate MWD support for protective service detail (PSD) missions and other federal, state, local LEAs when tasked.

-o.
-Ensure the MWD section operation binders are complete and current per Appendix F.

-p.
-Coordinate with the local U.S. Army Veterinary Officer (VCO) to establish and report the MWD medical Category Codes (Refer to Chapter 10).
+- j.
+Sign all validate/certification reports for MWD teams assigned or attached to the section. - k.
+Coordinate the MWD team certification with the search granting authority or designee. - 1.
+Maintain kennel and training facilities, ensuring all MWDs are properly cared for and handlers are knowledgeable of responsibilities. - m.
+While TAD, on leave, or away from the office for any reason, ensure second-in-charge appointee is aware of duties and responsibilities to maintain section operations. - n.
+Coordinate MWD support for protective service detail (PSD) missions and other federal, state, local LEAs when tasked. - o.
+Ensure the MWD section operation binders are complete and current per Appendix F. - p.
+Coordinate with the local U.S. Army Veterinary Corps Officer (VCO) to establish and report the MWD medical Category Codes (Refer to Chapter 10).